Here is a brief answer to; How does RAM affect computer performance?

 There are a few ways to figure out if your computer’s RAM is causing problems.
 Suppose you’re using Windows 10 or Windows 8, press Ctrl + Alt + Del and choose “Task Manager” from the menu that appears.
 Click the “Performance” tab in the Task Manager window, then look at the “Processes” list on the left side of the window.

 Any process that has anything to do with your browser (Chrome, Firefox, or whatever) will likely be taking up a good chunk of available memory — if you have a lot of open tabs and windows, this list may scroll for pages.
-The column labelled a “Memory (working set)” tells you how much free memory is available to that process.
+The column labeled a “Memory (working set)” tells you how much free memory is available to that process.

 You can also try opening up a few programs and then closing them again; watch for error messages about not being able to close because there isn’t enough memory available.
 Any program that’s still running uses memory even if it isn’t opened in front of your screen.
+How To Choose RAM for A Gaming PC?

 Does RAM speed affect performance?